FabFari/tweemportance-analyzer/README.rst

 Tweemportance-analyzer
 =======

+The aim of this software is to suggest a more efficient use of hashtags on Twitter, given the previous history of the subject and his audience.
+That is, it provides a mean to maximize the probability of reaching a wider audience and/or reaching some desired person.

 Tweemportance-analyzer uses **Independent Cascade Model (ICM)** to analyze interelation between replies and hashtag used focusing on one specific person (the SOURCE of information) and building a model to suggest the source which hashtag to use in order to achive its visibility goals.